S/HE SPOKE ‘I AND I’ FOR WE: On the poiesis of collective mental healing

 We will not only focus on scientific (mis-)conceptions of psychopathologies, methods of treatment and modes of public policy management, but also address the complex network of family, medicine, state and economy to explore the potential of healing through collective practices.

 In neoliberal conditions, the responsibility of individuals to take on the burden of care has been transposed onto themselves.
 We therefore consider the importance of seeing “psychiatric conditions not as individualised and depoliticised as often represented”, and seek to understand “how wider structures of global capitalism, geopolitical narratives and neoliberalisation of the state have impacts on our understandings of self on an everyday basis”.
-João Biehl’s work, most notably his seminal account Vita: Life in a Zone of Social Abandonment (2005), unravels these poetic and violent textures in the context of contemporary Brazil, contributing to our understanding of how the unwanted, the sick, mentally-ill and homeless are marginalized and constructed as other.
+João Biehl’s work, most notably his seminal account Vita: Life in a Zone of Social Abandonment (2005), which inspired some of our reflections, unravels these poetic and violent textures in the context of contemporary Brazil, contributing to our understanding of how the unwanted, the sick, mentally-ill and homeless are marginalized and constructed as other.

 We will be addressing the emphasis on pharmaceuticalization as the vanguard of mental health intervention and healing in North-South and West-East exchanges of knowledge.
-In particular, the event focuses on the healing effort emerging from alternative work of large-group psychotherapy processes of ‘sociodrama’ and ‘psycho-historiography’ frameworks used in the deinstitutionalization of Jamaica through theatre and poesis at Bellevue Mental Hospital in the mid-70s and in more recent child interventions in Jamaican schools.
-These latter efforts introduced poesis and performance to address high rates of violence and risks for children in a post-slavery context.
+In particular, the event focuses on the healing effort emerging from alternative work of large-group psychotherapy processes of ‘sociodrama’ and ‘psycho-historiography’ frameworks used in the deinstitutionalization of Jamaica through theatre and poiesis at Bellevue Mental Hospital in the mid-70s and in more recent child interventions in Jamaican schools.
+These latter efforts introduced poiesis and performance to address high rates of violence and risks for children in a post-slavery context.
 These frameworks mobilize the concept of group “reasoning” inspired by the Jamaican Rastafarian methodology of deep discussion through group process, which leads to the possibility of collective “overstanding”, a Rastafarian term denoting insight.

 Another innovative experiment arose in Brazil with the theatre and art projects held in the psychiatric complex of Engenho de Dentro in Rio de Janeiro, drawing upon the legacy of Nise de Silveira and the Madness Hotel project with a psychiatric outpatient population.
 Insisting on the difference between healing and curing mental health, Vitor Pordeus developed acting methods for mental healing and explored the connections between economics and mental health.